akikoo/Fluid-Grid/README.md

 ## What is it?

-Fluid, Responsive and Semantic grid is build for LESS CSS.
+Fluid, Responsive and Semantic grid is built for LESS CSS.
 It supports any number of columns.
-Gutter width is defined as percentage, and grids can be nested too.
+Gutter width is defined as percentage (rendered as left margin), and grids can be nested too.

 ## Requirements for a reusable, fast and flexible grid system